 Several years ago, I decided to ditch the resolutions for intentional goal planning.
 Goals give us something to target, they give us the ability to move forward with focus and effort.

 As a wife, mama, and homemaker I am spinning lots of plates over here, and if you are reading this you probably are too!

-I don’t have time to waste, and my family is depending on me.
-This is why choosing to be intentional about my goals is so important to me.
+I don’t have time to waste, my family is depending on me.
+This is why choosing to be intentional at home is important to me.

 Galatians 6:4 (NIV) says:

 Each one should test their own actions.
 Then they can take pride in themselves alone, without comparing themselves to someone else, for each one should carry their own load.

 Furthermore, we know that God is ultimately in control, our plans may change based on His will.
 As we are planning let us keep in mind that our goals should be planned loosely as we trust in Him.

 Sometimes, I can get too excited about planning, and want to accomplish big audacious goals all at once.
 This system has helped me create clear and realistic ideas.